 To deepen the knowledge of the underlying biology of these tumors, the mechanisms involved in their development and the tumor microenvironment.

 We seek to find new biomarkers of the disease and to develop new specific therapeutic strategies targeting these tumors.

 We work closely with researchers and clinicians to rapidly translate findings from the laboratory to the patient.

 REFERENCES IN TRANSLATIONAL RESEARCH

-Reference team in the research of childhood and adult brain tumors focused on the development of new therapeutic strategies based, preferably, on oncolytic viruses with which to modulate the immune system.
+Our team is a reference in the research of childhood and adult brain tumors focused on developing new therapeutic strategies based, preferably, on oncolytic viruses with which to modulate the immune system.

-To evaluate these therapies we have relevant preclinical models, always with an eye on the patient.
+We have relevant preclinical models to evaluate these therapies, always with an eye on the patient.

 It is part of the Solid Tumors Program.